 Faux wood shutters look like wood but insulate approximately three times greater.

-They’re constructed of polymer, a type of artificial material that’s comparable to PVC, which is used in the majority of plumbing work today.
+They’re manufactured from polymer, a kind of synthetic that’s comparable to PVC, which is part of many plumbing work today.

 - Is reliable